 To be compliant, companies will need to conduct extensive due diligence on the value chain of relevant commodities and products, involving measures such as verifying the origin of commodities, making sure that suppliers meet environmental and social regulation, and implement traceability systems to track products from farm to market.

-From 30 December 2024, large companies dealing with the in-scope commodities will need to comply with the EUDR requirements.
+From the EUDR application date, large companies dealing with the in-scope commodities will need to comply with the EUDR requirements.
 The impact on businesses will depend on several factors, such as the extent to which they rely on in-scopee commodities, their position in the supply chain (e.g. importer or trader) and the complexity of the supply chain, their existing sustainability practices, and their ability to conduct due diligence.

 Immediate priorities should include understanding the requirements of the EUDR, defining a compliance framework, implementing a centralized data-gathering capability and necessary technology, and delineating roles and responsibilities within the organization.